nikldev0/plantcode/content/frontend/mastering-the-typescript-compiler/index.md

 ## Get good at the tsc CLI 😎

-First initialise a new npm project (follow the prompts)
+First initialise a new npm project in your project directory (follow the prompts)

 `npm init`

 Install TSC, TSLint, and type declarations for NodeJS

 `npm install --save-dev typescript tslint @types/node`

+You can also choose to [install the TypeScript complier globally](https://code.visualstudio.com/docs/typescript/typescript-compiling#_install-the-typescript-compiler).

 In your terminal window: